Board of Directors

 The Board is composed of Institution Directors, with representation from each category of member institution (public universities, private universities, and liberal arts colleges), and Outside Directors, who bring broader expertise to help the Coalition achieve its mission.

-Board Leadership, 2025-2026
+Board Leadership, 2026-2027

-Jay Jacobs, Vice Chair
+Jay Jacobs, Chair

-Kevin Mathes, Past Chair
+Sara Urquidez, Past Chair

-Board of Directors, 2026-2026
+Board of Directors, 2026-2027

 Stephanie Dupaul